Crystallography, Group Cohomology, and Lieb-Schultz-Mattis Constraints: Mod-2 Cohomology of 3D space groups

 \section{Mod-2 Cohomology of 3D space groups}

 In this section, we sketch how we perform the calculation for the cohomology of crystallographic groups in 2D and 3D, and highlight certain important features of the results.

-There are standard textbook methods for calculating group cohomology \cite{brown2012cohomology, adem2013cohomology}, many of which are already implemented in GAP \cite{ellis2019invitation}.
+There are standard textbook methods for calculating group cohomology \cite{brown2012cohomology,adem2013cohomology}, many of which are already implemented in GAP \cite{ellis2019invitation}.
 The GAP routine of computing cohomology rings has so far been limited to $p$-groups.
-Nevertheless, one can use the elementary GAP routines as building blocks and calculate the mod-2 cohomology ring of the space group cohomology $H^*(G,\mathbb{Z}_2)$ in an algorithmic way.
-We follow this strategy and create a program tailored for computing the mod-2 cohomology ring of space groups \footnote{The GAP code scripts for computing the mod-2 cohomology ring of space groups, \texttt{SpaceGroupCohomologyData.gi} and \texttt{SpaceGroupCohomologyFunctions.gi}, can be found in our Github repository \cite{github}.}.
-We hope our algorithm will eventually be useful for calculating the cohomology rings of more general groups.
+Nevertheless, we can use the elementary GAP routines as building blocks and calculate the mod-2 cohomology ring $H^*(G,\mathbb{Z}_2)$ of a space group $G$ algorithmically.
+Importantly, the algorithm requires us to calculate the \emph{contracting homotopy} of a resolution of space group $G$ to sufficiently high degrees.
+Following this strategy, we create a program tailored for computing the mod-2 cohomology ring of space groups \footnote{The implementation is in our GitHub repository \cite{github}; the main package files are \texttt{gap/data.gi} and \texttt{gap/functions.gi}.}.
+An important byproduct of our work is exactly the code to calculate the contracting homotopy of the resolution built from GAP function \texttt{ResolutionSpaceGroup}.
+We hope our algorithm will also be useful for calculating the cohomology rings of more general groups.

 Even more explicitly, to connect these cohomology data to lattice data, we managed to write down the inhomogeneous functions representing the cohomology generators at degree-1, 2, and 3.
-We write additional codes to obtain the mapping from these function-represented cocycles to the vector-represented cocycles, connecting the output data of these two separate methods.
-The explicit inhomogeneous functions allows us to evaluate topological invariants associated with IWPs, establishing the final link we aim for---a correspondence between 3-cocycles and IWPs.
+We write additional code to obtain the mapping from these function-represented cocycles to the vector-represented cocycles, connecting the output data of these two separate methods.
+The explicit inhomogeneous functions allow us to evaluate topological invariants associated with IWPs, establishing the final link we aim for---a correspondence between 3-cocycles and IWPs.